StudyFrenchSpanish

 The Plus subscription offers some added benefits:

 The last benefit is unlimited hearts and skill test-outs.
 It also repairs monthly streaks and provides quizzes to assess your progress and mastery.
-These aren’t a big selling points.
+These aren’t big selling points.

-In fact, there are some tricks to get all these in the free plan.
+There are some tricks to get all these in the free plan.

-Instead of paying for “Plus,” you can also track your progress on the Duome website.
+Instead of paying for “Plus,” you can track your progress on the Duome website.
 Type duome.eu/Your_username, and now you can see all.

 It shows the languages you’re learning and their levels, the required XP to reach the next level, and the Golden Owls you have gained!